About NAOME Fellowship

 - Serve as a role model and mentor for others at all levels in the profession.

-- Mentor academy applicants in the development of their portfolio (See Portfolio Preparation).
+- Mentor academy applicants in the development of their mini-portfolio.

-- Participate in annual Academy events such as the annual Academy meeting at the AACOM Annual Conference and attend regularly schedule fellow meetings (typically virtual meetings).
+- Participate in annual Academy events such as the annual Academy meeting at Educating Leaders, the AACOM Annual Conference, and attend regularly scheduled fellow meetings (typically virtual meetings).

 - Participate in the vetting of ideas/projects at the SOME steering committee's request.